openebs/openebs/contribute/design/proposal-cstor-orchestration.md

      This step can result in more than one node satisfying the constraints.
 Only the number of nodes required (as specified using max-pools) will be picked up.

    * For each of the potentional node where the cStor pool can be created, maya-cstor-operator will:
-     * create a cStorPool (CRD), which will include the following information:
+     * create a CStorPool (CR), which will include the following information:
        - unique id
        - name
        - actual disks paths to be used.